 Yaffa Family Law Group understands that divorce is an incredibly difficult time.
 This statement is especially true when there are children involved.
-Studies show that children often suffer greatly from divorce and that it tends to shape many areas of their lives.
+Studies show that children often suffer greatly from the divorce process and that it tends to shape many areas of their lives.
 No matter what other factors are involved, when children are part of the equation, making sure to protect them from the worst aspects of divorce should be the number one priority of both parents.
 This includes being mindful of the things to never say to your child during a divorce.

 Things To Never Say To Your Child During A Divorce

-When going through a divorce involving children, there are many steps that you can take to ensure that your child has as smooth of a transition from their pre-divorce life to their post-divorce life.
+According to adoption lawyers, when going through a divorce involving children, there are many steps that you can take to ensure that your child has as smooth of a transition from their pre-divorce life to their post-divorce life.

 There are also certain things that you can say or do that are sure to make things worse.